LuisCharro/mcp-dev-tools/docs/IMPLEMENTATION_PLAN.md

 **Acceptance**: ✅ `./start-mcp-dev-tools.sh` runs with only `.env.local` present

-#### ⏳ 0.2 Script Portability [NEXT]
+#### ✅ 0.2 Script Portability [COMPLETED]
 **Dependencies**: 0.1 complete ✅
 **Files**: All shell scripts using `sed -i`
 **Tasks**:
-1. ⭕ Create `scripts/build/patch-env.mjs` for cross-platform env file editing
+1. ✅ Create `scripts/build/patch-env.mjs` for cross-platform env file editing
-2. ⭕ Replace all `sed -i ''` usage with the Node helper
+2. ✅ Replace all `sed -i ''` usage with the Node helper
-3. ⭕ Test on both macOS and Linux
+3. ✅ Test on both macOS and Linux

-**Acceptance**: All scripts work on macOS and Linux without modification
+**Acceptance**: ✅ All scripts work on macOS and Linux without modification

 #### ⭕ 0.3 Repository Governance
 **Dependencies**: None (can run in parallel with 0.1-0.2)